 The whole thing changes when you approach analysing huge amounts of sound, image or video files.
 It’s best to consult a professional to estimate the price of training such models.
 Bear in mind that having the model go through the training set does not mean it will work properly.
 If not badly designed, you might have to start again.

-AI projects are tought to estimate (price) but having a clear analysis of all the non-AI tasks actually clarifies a lot.
+To sum up, AI projects are tought to estimate (price) but having a clear analysis of all the non-AI tasks actually clarifies a lot.

-The price of development of strictly AI related features and projects varies a lot depending on your approach to the whole thing.
+That is to say, the price of development of strictly AI related features and projects varies a lot depending on your approach to the whole thing.
 Each approach has a different ratios of cost/time/failure probability.